MichiganNLP/vlog_action_recognition/README.md

 ```

 #### Extra data
+The Extra data consists of: *context* and *POS* embeddings, and also *concreteness* scores for each word in the actions.

 You can find the **context** information for each action in [`data/dict_context.json`](data/dict_context.json): each action is assigned the sentence it is extracted from.
 The sentences are extracted from the Youtube transcripts, using the **Stanford Parser**.